Maximilianwte/Obsidian_CoNote_Git/README.md

 # CoNote Git

-**Collaborate on Obsidian notes through GitHub — your data, your repo, no middleman.**
+**Collaborate on Obsidian notes through GitHub — super simple, full data ownership, free.**

 CoNote Git syncs individual vault subfolders with collaborators automatically.
 No manual commits, no subscriptions, no servers.
 Just a GitHub repo you already own.

+You don't need to link a full vault, just where ever you want to collaborate in your Obsidian!

 ---

-## Your data stays yours
+## Super simple & full data ownership

 Most collaboration tools route your notes through someone else's servers.
 CoNote Git doesn't exist in the middle — your notes go directly from your vault to a GitHub repo you control, and to your collaborators' vaults.
 That's it.

-- **Full ownership.** Your notes live in a GitHub repo that belongs to you.
+- **Simple.** Your notes live in a GitHub repo that belongs to you.
 Delete the plugin tomorrow and your notes are still there, as plain git history.
 - **Full privacy.** Use a private repo and nobody outside your collaborators can see anything.
 No analytics, no telemetry, no cloud accounts beyond GitHub.
 - **Free forever.** GitHub private repos are free.
 The plugin is free and open source.
 There's nothing to pay for.
-- **No infrastructure.** No server to deploy, no database to manage, no API keys to rotate.
-If GitHub is up, sync works.

 ---